Educational Blog about Anesthesia, Intensive care and Pain management

 1. Pulmonary hydatid cysts can cause bronchial obstruction, and occasionally they may rupture into the airway.
 If this happens, flooding of the lungs occurs, with widespread dissemination of the scolices.

-2. Hydatid fluid is highly antigenic, and rupture of a cyst has occasionally produced sudden death from an anaphylactic reaction.
+2. Hydatid fluid is highly antigenic, and the rupture of a cyst has occasionally produced sudden death from an anaphylactic reaction.
 Anaphylaxis to hydatid was confirmed by increased serum histamine and tryptase levels, with elevated levels of total and echinococcus-specific IgE antibodies.

 3. Patients can develop anaphylaxis of unknown origin as interventricular hydatid cystic mass.